1. What are reports?

 If you now call up this report in joyful anticipation, the result is sobering.
 The report page has an initial layout and also a heading, but is otherwise empty.
 Not exactly the result to impress your boss with …

 So now you need to define the design of the content for the report.
-The will take you to the content definition for the report.
+The will take you to the page for defining the content to be included in the report.
 The selection of report elements is done in three stages, each with a click on Continue in between.

 Start by clicking Add content.
 For this example in Step 1 select the element type Availability table.
-Set Step 2 to the selection All services and Step 3 to the selection No restrictions to specific objects.
+Set Step 2 to All services and Step 3 to No restrictions to specific objects.
 Leave the other options on the following page unchanged for the moment.
 Instead, click directly on Save.
 Now view the preview of your report:

-On the left you can see the preview, here for the report critical_services..
+On the left you can see the preview, here for the report of critical_services.
 To the right, the elements of the report are displayed in a list.
-These elements can be edited , copied , deleted and reordered .
+These elements can be edited, copied, deleted and reordered.

-You can now flexibly extend this simple, self-created report with additional elements (see below) and call it up at any time, e.g. from the sidebar.
+You can now flexibly customize this simple, self-created report with additional elements as required (see below) and call it up at any time, e.g. from the sidebar.

 In the previous sections you have seen how to create initial reports with little effort, either as a copy of an existing report or completely new.
-These are great for achieving initial success.
+These are great ways to achieve initial success.
 Most of the time, however, it doesn’t stop at such simply structured reports.
-More complex presentations, a mixture of different content, a custom layout, etc. are the next logical step.
+More complex presentations, a mixture of different content, a custom layout, etc. are the next logical steps.

-In the first step, you can set a filter and limit the report to a specific host or data source from the start, such as network interfaces, BI aggregates, sensors, and so on:
+In the first step, at the start you can set a filter and limit the report to a specific host or data source, such as network interfaces, BI aggregations, sensors, and so on:

-In the Context / Search Filters box, extensive filtering options are available as usual, from specific hosts to individual Docker containers to values from Oracle monitoring.
+In the Context / Search Filters box, as usual extensive filtering options are available, from specific hosts to individual Docker containers to values from Oracle monitoring.

 For this example, the host selection is limited to one folder and additionally to specified host issues.
 This restriction speeds up data retrieval, especially in more complex environments.

 With Save & go to list you get to the report overview.
-The next step is to define the report content.
+The next step is to define the report’s content.

-Using the you get to the content design.
+Using the you get to the report content:

 Open report content editing with Reports > Add content.
 Use this to add tables, graphs, tables of contents, or text (also via macros or HTTP) to the report, for example.
 These contents appear one after the other and thus also determine the final length of the report.

-In step 1, select the element you want, for this example Multiple graphs.
-This will give you, depending on your other settings, multiple graphs of the same type one below the other.
-For example, you can map the direct comparison between the states of multiple hosts.
+In Step 1, select the element you want, for this example Multiple graphs.
+This will give you, depending on your other settings, multiple graphs of the same type arranged one below the other.
+For example, you can map a direct comparison between the states of multiple hosts.

 Continue with Continue.
-As the data source for the graphics, select All services in step 2 for this example, i.e. all services running on the hosts:
+As the data source for the graphics, for this example, in step 2 select All services, i.e. all services running on the hosts:

 Continue with Continue.
-In step 3 you could now limit the amount of data to be displayed.
-This is not needed for the current example.
+In step 3 you could now limit the volume of data to be displayed.
+This option is not needed for the current example.
 Again, switch to the next selection with Continue.

-For the sample report, in the Properties box, under Graph layout, specify that you want to see a title for each of the graphs, consisting of the graph title, host name, and service description.
+For the sample report, under Graph layout, in the Properties box, specify that you want provide a title for each of the graphs, consisting of the graph’s title, host name, and service description.
 In addition, set the displayed time range to four hours under Graph time range.

 In the Context / Search Filters box, you limit the report to specified host or service characteristics.
-Here you select the CPU usage for the Service this time.
+Here you select the CPU utilization for the Service in this example.

 By clicking Save you have completed the first report element.

-For the second graph in the example, start again with Reports > Add content and in Step 1 select Metrics graph of a single service.
-Switch to Step 2 with Continue and restrict the search filters to host and service description:
+For the second graph in this exercise, start again with Reports > Add content and in Step 1 select Metrics graph of a single service.
+Switch to Step 2 with Continue and restrict the search filters to host name and service description:

-By clicking Save the second report element is ready.
+By clicking Save the second report element will now also be ready.

-The third element you create is an overview of current alerts.
+The third element to be created is an overview of the current alerts.
 The procedure remains the same: